Chasing Kareem: Tracking LeBron James’ pursuit of NBA record - WTOP News

 Abdul-Jabbar points: 38,387.

-James’ latest game: He scored 23 points Friday in the Los Angeles Lakers’ 122-121 win over Memphis.
+James’ latest game: He scored 26 points Thursday night in the Los Angeles Lakers’ 112-111 victory at Indiana.

-Potential record-breaker: At his current rate of 29.6 points per game, with 261 points needed to pass Abdul-Jabbar, it would take James nine more games to become the NBA’s scoring leader.
-Assuming he does not miss any games, that makes the potential record-breaking game Feb.
-7 at home against Oklahoma City.
+Potential record-breaker: At his current rate of 30.1 points per game, with 63 points needed to pass Abdul-Jabbar, it would take James three more games to become the NBA’s scoring leader.
+Assuming he does not miss any games in the interim, he would be on pace to break the record on Thursday, Feb.
+9, at home against Milwaukee.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports